 Orchid Live – Our own purpose-built occupational health portal

 Our newest, and arguably our most popular addition is our personalised occupational health portal that has been tailored to meet the specific requirements of Acorn’s customers.

 What can it do?

-- Enables our nurses to carry out health screening remotely, including everything from pre-placements, health surveillance and fit for task medicals to sickness absence and management referrals.
+- This system enables our nurses to carry out health screening remotely, including everything from pre-placements, health surveillance and fit for task medicals to sickness absence and management referrals.
 No matter what the future holds, we will always be able to support you and your employees.

 - It electronically sends health questionnaires to employees to be completed for online screening remotely or prior to our visit, meaning that the nurse’s day can run without a hitch

 - Saving the planet – Orchid is a paperless system, so no need to print anything.